Feature Transportation Improves Graph Neural Networks: Method

 \begin{lemma} Define the mass of the graph node features $\bfU^{(l)} \in \mathbb{R}^{n \times c}$ as the scalar $\rho^{(l)} = \sum \bfU^{(l)}$.
 Then the advection operator in Equation \eqref{eq:advectiond} is mass conserving, i.e., $\rho^{(l+1/3)} = \rho^{(l)}$. \end{lemma}

 \begin{lemma} The advection operator in Equation \eqref{eq:advectiond} is stable. \end{lemma}

-To learn a \emph{consistent} advection operator, that is, an operator that mimics the directional behavior of the advection in Equation \eqref{eq:contADR}, we craft an edge weight $\bfV$ learning mechanism, shown in Algorithm \ref{alg2}, that yields direction-oriented weights, i.e., we ensure that $\bfV_{i\rightarrow j}\neq\bfV_{j\rightarrow i}$, unless they are zeroes.
+To learn a \emph{consistent} advection operator, i.e., an operator that mimics the directional behavior of the advection in Equation \eqref{eq:contADR}, we craft an edge weight $\bfV$ mechanism, shown in Algorithm \ref{alg2}, that yields direction-oriented weights, i.e., we ensure that $\bfV_{i\rightarrow j}\neq\bfV_{j\rightarrow i}$, unless they are zeroes.

 Here, $\bftheta_{a}^{(l)} = \{ \bfA_1^{(l)}, \bfA_2^{(l)}, \bfA_3^{(l)}, \bfA_4^{(l)} \}$ are learnable fully connected layers, and the $\exp$ is computed channel-wise.
 We note that the sign of $\bfZ_{ij}-\bfZ_{ji}$ is opposite than that of $-\bfZ_{ij}+\bfZ_{ji}$ in Algorithm \ref{alg2}.
 Hence, after the $\rm{ReLU}(\cdot)$ activation, one of the edge weights, either $\bfV_{i \rightarrow j}$ or $\bfV_{j \rightarrow i}$ is guaranteed to be equal to zero, and the other will be non-negative.
 This allows the architecture to create significant asymmetry in the edge weights $\bfV$, as also seen in Figure \ref{fig:transportExample}.